FieryCod/holy-lambda/doc/1-02-getting-started.md

 In this guide, we've covered many of the basics with `holy-lambda`.
 We've covered quite a lot actually, so well done for getting this far!

-We created a `holy-lambda` project based on the babashka runtime to allow interactive code editing in AWS.
+We created a `holy-lambda` project based on the Babashka runtime to allow interactive code editing in AWS.
 We ran local tests and deployed our stack to AWS.

 We demonstrated the power of interactive editing by enhancing our code in the AWS editor and using the Lambda test feature.